Erinqi/PPJudge/README.md

 # PPJudge
-PPJudge: Towards Human-Aligned Assessment of Artistic Painting Process
+This is the official repository of “PPJudge: Towards Human-Aligned Assessment of Artistic Painting Process”.